 The Fonds de recherche du Québec – Société et culture (FRQSC), or Quebec Research Fund, exists to promote and support research and the dissemination of knowledge in the social sciences and many other fields.
 In many ways, the Fund's prestigious doctoral research scholarship is the Canadian equivalent of the US's NSF Graduate Research Fellowship.

-In this year's Nobel Prize in Economics lecture, Professors Fahad Khalil and Jacques Lawarree will consider the work of 2016 Nobel Prize in Economics Laureates Oliver Hart (Harvard) and Bengt Holmstrom (MIT), who were awarded "for their contributions to contract theory" and whose research sheds light on how contracts help people deal with conflicting interests.
+In this year's Nobel Prize in Economics lecture, Professors Fahad Khalil and Jacques Lawarree considered the work of 2016 Nobel Prize in Economics Laureates Oliver Hart (Harvard) and Bengt Holmstrom (MIT), who were awarded "for their contributions to contract theory" and whose research sheds light on how contracts help people deal with conflicting interests.
 About the Laureates

 The Department of Economics congratulates Yurim Lee and Xuetao Shi on being awarded the 2017-18 Henry T. Buechel Memorial Scholarship and Keita Abe for receiving the 2017-18 Conley Fellowship.
 Both awards are highly competitive and reward students at the earlier stages of their dissertation research who have demonstrated excellence in academic performance and teaching.